 ROI can be calculated by assessing improved quality of care, drug product costs, number of physician visits, hospital admissions and emergency room visits, among other things.

 WellPoint, Inc. is one health plan that has been experimenting with MTM programs in the commercial space for the past couple of years.
-“There just hasn’t been a lot of education for patients about medication compliance,” Laurie Amirpoor, staff vice president of clinical program policy at WellPoint, Inc., said during the webinar.
+“There just hasn't’t been a lot of education for patients about medication compliance,” Laurie Amirpoor, staff vice president of clinical program policy at WellPoint, Inc., said during the webinar.

 As a result, WellPoint rolled out an “innovative” employer-based MTM program in Cincinnati aimed at improving diabetic and hypertensive members’ knowledge of their disease, medication adherence, self-management behavior and clinical outcomes.
 This “Pharmacy Coaching” program encouraged eligible patients to go to large pharmacy chains to get one-on-one consultations with a pharmacist.